-VANESSA J. NOON (Assistant Stage Manager) returns to SCR having previously stage managed Making It, Nostalgia, The Lonesome West and The Countess.
-Besides working at SCR, she has stage managed for the Mark Taper Forum's New Works Festival & P.L.A.Y.
-Tour, Shakespeare Santa Cruz, Shakespeare Festival/L.A., A Noise Within, Buena Vista Special Events at The El Capitan Theater and Universal Studios Hollywood.
-She has also worked on the Academy Awards, the Primetime Emmy Awards, "America: A Tribute to Heroes" telethon, and the "Pearl Harbor" movie premiere onboard the USS John C. Stennis in Hawaii.
-Most recently, she was a production coordinator on the Anaheim Angels World Series Victory Celebration at Edison Field.
+VANESSA J. NOON (Assistant Stage Manager) has been the Assistant Stage Manager on Terra Nova, Proof, Two Gentlemen of Verona, Intimate Apparel, The Drawer Boy and has stage managed Making It, Nostalgia, The Lonesome West and The Countess at SCR.
+She has stage managed for the Mark Taper Forum's New Works Festival and P.L.A.Y.
+Tour, Shakespeare Santa Cruz, Shakespeare Festival/L.A., A Noise Within, Buena Vista Special Events at The El Capitan Theater and Universal Studios, Hollywood.
+Besides theatre, she has worked on live television events such as the Academy Awards, the Primetime Emmy Awards, "America: A Tribute to Heroes" telethon, the Pearl Harbor movie premiere onboard the USS John C. Stennis in Hawaii and the Anaheim Angels World Series Victory Celebration at Edison Field.

-DAVID EMMES (Producing Artistic Director) is co-founder and Producing Artistic Director of SCR, one of the largest professional resident theatres in California.
-He has received numerous awards for productions he has directed during SCR's 38-year history, including a 1999 Los Angeles Drama Critics Circle Award for the direction of George Bernard Shaw's The Philanderer.
-He directed the world premieres of Amy Freed's The Beard of Avon and Freedomland, Thomas Babe's Great Day in the Morning, Keith Reddin's Rum and Coke and But Not for Me and Neal Bell's Cold Sweat; the American premiere of Terry Johnson's Unsuitable for Adults, the West Coast premieres of C.P.
+DAVID EMMES (Producing Artistic Director) is co-founder of SCR, one of the largest professional resident theatres in California.
+He has received numerous awards for productions he has directed during SCR's 39-year history, including a 1999 Los Angeles Drama Critics Circle Award for the direction of George Bernard Shaw's The Philanderer.
+He directed the world premieres of Amy Freed's The Beard of Avon and Freedomland, Thomas Babe's Great Day in the Morning, Keith Reddin's Rum and Coke and But Not for Me and Neal Bell's Cold Sweat; the American premiere of Terry Johnson's Unsuitable for Adults; the West Coast premieres of C.P.
 Taylor's Good and Harry Kondoleon's Christmas on Mars; and the Southland premiere of Top Girls (at SCR and the Westwood Playhouse).
-Other productions include the West Coast premieres of Three Viewings by Jeffrey Hatcher, The Secret Rapture by David Hare and New England by Richard Nelson; and Arcadia by Tom Stoppard, Six Degrees of Separation by John Guare, The Importance of Being Earnest by Oscar Wilde, Ayckbourn's Woman in Mind and You Never Can Tell by George Bernard Shaw, which he restaged for the 1990 Singapore Festival of Arts.
+Other productions include the West Coast premieres of Three Viewings by Jeffrey Hatcher, The Secret Rapture by David Hare and New England by Richard Nelson; and Arcadia by Tom Stoppard, Six Degrees of Separation by John Guare, The Importance of Being Earnest by Oscar Wilde, Ayckbourn's Woman in Mind and Relatively Speaking and You Never Can Tell by George Bernard Shaw, which he restaged for the Singapore Festival of Arts.
 His producing responsibilities involve the overall coordination of SCR's programs and projects.
 He has served as a consultant to the Orange County Performing Arts Center and as a theatre panelist and onsite evaluator for the National Endowment for the Arts.
-He has served on the board of the California Theatre Council, the Executive Committee of the League of Resident Theatres, and as a panelist for the California Arts Council.
+He has served on the Executive Committee of the League of Resident Theatres, and as a panelist for the California Arts Council.
 After attending Orange Coast College, he received his BA and MA from California State University, San Francisco, and his PhD in theatre and film from USC.